vinceskahan/weewx-getting-started/README.md

 * which needs to be able to write to a directory owned by the web server process
 * which in turn runs as a 'different' unix user

 This last item frequently causes new users to struggle with into unix permissions misconfiguration issues.
 WeeWX needs to be able to write to the web server's HTML document tree.
 Unfortunately there are too many web server variants to provide a universal howto here.
+Typically, permission issues are straightforward to spot in both WeeWX and web server logs.

 > [!TIP]
 >Initially it is helpful to set debug=1 in `weewx.conf` to make the WeeWX logging more verbose.
+>
 >Check your system logs and web server error log for any issues you might see initially.
->Typically, permission issues are straightforward to spot in both WeeWX and web server logs..

 WeeWX does not require any particular web server package.